Simon Britton: Red Rhythm

 Usher, Michael Jackson, Leona Lewis and the US R&B hit "Da' Dip" by Freak Nasty.

 They were commissioned to compose and produced music for advertising campaigns for brands such as Christian Dior, Nat West, and Puma along with official soundtracks to motion pictures for Universal Pictures, New Line Cinema, NBC, Touchstone Pictures and Disney.

 Producer and writer

 Britton has gone on to Produce & Work with Artists & Writers including David Gray, Alexandra Burke, Guy Chambers, Nasri, Peter Andre, Victoria Horn, Talib Kweli, Lisa Maffia, Nomfusi, Camo & Krooked, Clean Bandit, Julian Lennon and Phil Rudd of AC/DC.

+In October 2014 Britton was asked to produce the charity version of The Farm’s hit All Together Now under the name of The Peace Collective.

 Red Songs

 In 2001, Red Rhythm signed a joint venture publishing deal (Red Songs) with Kim Glover.

 Awards

 As Red Rhythm, they were recipient to multiple platinum, gold and silver sales.
 Britton won the 2010/11 British Television Advertising Awards for Best Use of Recorded Music in the PUMA "Hardchorus" television advertising campaign created by the Droga5 Advertising Agency, New York.
 The video became a worldwide internet hit, landing 130 million media impressions and spawning an international singing competition between France, England, Germany and Italy, which was also named "Hardchorus".